 The Self-build and Custom Housebuilding Act 2015, places a duty on local authorities in England to keep, and have regard to, a register of people and groups interested in self-build and custom-build housing.

 The Government wants to enable more people to build or commission their own home.
 The register will help inform the council about the level of demand for these types of homes in North Lincolnshire.
 This information may also help us to consider housing and planning policies to assist self-build and custom-build housing projects, and explore options to bring people and plots together.
 Further information is available on the Government’s planning practice guidance portal.

 The register is to express an interest in serviced sites; these are plots of land that have access to a public highway, and connections for electricity, water and waste water.

 Registration does not guarantee that a suitable plot will be identified, or become available.

 The report considers the extent to which potential development sites that have been identified within North Lincolnshire are at risk of flooding.
 It informs the process of allocating sites for development through the preparation of the Local Plan.
-This document will be published shortly.
-It should be read alongside the Strategic Housing and Economic Land Availability Assessment.
+It should be read alongside the Strategic Housing and Economic Land Availability Assessment (below).

 The Strategic Housing & Employment Land Availability Assessment (SHELAA) is an evidence-based document that identifies land that is suitable and available for housing development in North Lincolnshire.
 It helps to make sure we have an adequate supply of sites to meet the areas housing needs.
 The SHELAA also incorporates the Employment Land Review that provides an assessment of employment land in North Lincolnshire and is an evidence base document that will support local employment land policies.
 The SHELAA can be found in the evidence base.